 If your cataracts have been developing for a long time, it’s likely that you’ve got used to living with a certain amount of vision impairment.
-Cataract surgery is a procedure where the lens of your eye, which has become clouded by cataracts, is removed, and replaced by an artificial lens, which then becomes a permanent part of your eye.
+Cataract surgery in Sydney is a procedure where the lens of your eye, which has become clouded by cataracts, is removed, and replaced by an artificial lens, which then becomes a permanent part of your eye.
 This not only means that your vision is clear once again, but for some people, it can actually be better than it was before!

 Freedom From Glasses